peeveen/beatprompter/docs/MIDI.md

 ### MIDI commands

+The `{midi_alias:name}` tag accepts a second, optional true/false argument, e.g.:

+`{midi_alias:MyExcellentAlias,false}`

+This indicates whether the alias is to be included in the "MIDI Commands" filter.
+The default is `false`, but an alias _must_ also be parameterless to be considered as a MIDI command, so if you provide a value of `true` on an alias that accept parameters, you will see an error.

-If an alias contains a `{midi_command}` tag, it will be shown in the main list under the "MIDI Commands" filter.
+MIDI commands will be shown in the main list under the "MIDI Commands" filter.
 You can then click on these list items to send the MIDI commands.
 This is useful for triggering MIDI events manually, such as changing lighting, BGM, whatever.

-You should only add the `{midi_command}` tag to aliases that do *not* accept parameters.
-If you add it to an alias that requires parameters, the alias will fail to parse correctly.

 ## MIDI Beat Clock Signals